onyeka-hub/devops-tools-training/README.md

 ![externaldns successful](./images/external-dns-successful.PNG)

 For more information and examples for ExternalDNS, see Setting up ExternalDNS for services on AWS (on the GitHub website) and Set up ExternalDNS (on the Kubernetes website).

+### Installing Nginx-Ingress
+Traefik is going to be our Ingress Controller

+Let's install it with a Helm chart, in its own namespace

+First, let's add the Traefik chart repository:

+helm repo add traefik https://helm.traefik.io/traefik Then, install the chart:

+helm upgrade --install traefik traefik/traefik \
+    --create-namespace --namespace traefik \
+    --set "ports.websecure.tls.enabled=true"
+(that option that we added enables HTTPS, it will be useful later!)